vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta2-deployment/README.md

 addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
 The sectionName field's value is prefixed with `http-` and then followed by the desired hostname.
 For example, a value of `http-where-for-dinner` would result in a hostname of `where-for-dinner`.

-In the `routes` directory you will see the “k8GatewayRoutes.yaml” file.
-Modify k8sGatewayRoutes.yaml to replace the <hostname> with the hostname that you would like your app to be available at and save it.
+In the `<service deployment>/routes` directory you will see the “k8GatewayRoutes.yaml” file.
+Modify k8sGatewayRoutes.yaml to replace the <hostname> with the hostname that you would like your app to be available at and save it.  **NOTE** Make sure you updates the files under the `aws` or `bitnami` folders depending on your backing service deployment configuration.

 ## Switch Context To New Space